 My rating: 3 of 5 stars

-I found Marilynne Robinson’s second novel, Gilead (2004), to be literally stunning.
-That is, every time I picked it up to read a few pages I would become dazed with boredom or would even fall asleep, knocked out by the novel’s descriptive vagueness and tonal self-effacement.
-This is a beloved book, a contemporary classic, as we are told, so I’m sure this reaction marks me out as a bad person—but if you’ve been reading these reviews for any length of time you already knew that about me.
-Anyway, this novel is not against bad people per se; it even quietly argues that, in unheroic times, bad people might be the only people with spirit enough to be heroes.
-This is an insight pursued in major Christian fiction from Stowe and Dostoevsky to O’Connor and Coetzee, but Robinson’s choice to narrate this tale of sinning one’s way to Jesus in the voice of a quietly good, heroically unheroic man mutes the paradox and weakens the irony.
+Marilynne Robinson’s second novel, Gilead (2004), is literally stunning.
+Every time I tried to read it, I would become dazed with boredom or would even fall asleep, knocked out by the novel’s descriptive vagueness and tonal self-effacement.
+Gilead is a beloved book, a contemporary classic, as we are told, so I’m sure this reaction marks me out as a bad person—but this novel is not against bad people per se; it even quietly argues that, in unheroic times, bad people might be the only people with spirit enough to be heroes.
+This insight is pursued in major Christian fiction from Stowe and Dostoevsky to O’Connor and Coetzee, but Robinson’s choice to narrate this tale of sinning one’s way to Jesus in the voice of a quietly good, heroically unheroic man mutes the paradox and weakens the irony.

 Gilead is set in 1956 in the eponymous Iowa town (Robinson’s invention) founded by Christian abolitionists before the Civil War.
 Its narrator is the Congregationalist minister John Ames, an old man nearing death.
 Ames has found romance and marriage with a young woman late in life and Gilead takes the form of a letter for his son to read when he comes of age.
 Given this structure, Gilead is a very expository and seemingly even aleatory novel, its narrator following chains of association as he writes every day to an imagined interlocutor—his son as he will be as an adult.
 Ames details his daily life, reminisces about his past, tells stories about his family and friends, and vouchsafes his thoughts on theology.